samtupy/nvgt/doc/src/references/builtin/!Containers/Classes/dictionary/Methods/serialize.md

 ## Remarks:
 The format used for serializing is different to that used by BGT.

-At this time there is no corresponding deserialize method.
+Please note the corresponding deserialize method is a standalone global function.